 We are proud members of the Purina Pro Club.
 All our fosters happily eat Purina Pro Plan Sport Performance 30/20.
 Our fosters are coated by No Nude Hounds and proudly wear their Patience and Love Pet Treasures vests.
 All our fosters head home with a complimentary 1" martigale and 6' leash from Houndstown.

 Looking to Adopt?

 GGA generally takes in retired racing greyhounds that are a little "extra".
 These special hounds generally need more support while transitioning from working dog to pet.
 GGA adopters are special people that are willing to put the time and effort into supporting this transition.
 Our adopters are not ones that open the door, drop the leash and let their new addition hop up on the furniture and do as they please.
 They understand that in order to create a solid foundation they must provide guidance, leadership and structure, and they know that by doing so they will create a stronger bond with their hound.

 Please understand that GGA in general does not find greyhounds to meet adopters specific needs.
 We find applicants that match our greyhounds special needs.
-Although anyone can apply to adopt through GGA the speed at which we are able to place a hound with you will depend on meeting some, most or all of the following criteria:
+Although anyone can apply to adopt through GGA the approval and speed at which we are able to place a hound with you will depend on meeting most or all of the following criteria:

-- Prior greyhound/dog experience preferred.
+- Prior greyhound/dog experience.

 - Prior greyhound/dog training experience is an asset.

 - Good communication skills and ability to follow instructions, especially GGA's greyhound specific going home protocol.

 - Willing to work with GGA if after care is required or if having difficulties.